rickywck/srde-project/README.md

    - User Stories (actionable work items with acceptance criteria)
 4. Embeds traceability and context from source document

+#### New: Combined Retrieval + Generation Tool

+- Tool name: generate_backlog_with_retrieval
+- Purpose: Performs retrieval and backlog generation in a single tool call and returns only the generation result (retrieval payload is not returned), reducing conversation history size
+- Typical usage: Provide a segment_id (read from runs/<run_id>/segments.jsonl) and optional intent labels.
+The tool loads the segment, runs retrieval, then calls the backlog generator with the retrieved context.
+- When to use: Prefer this tool for most segment-based generation.
+Use generate_backlog when you explicitly want to generate directly from input text without RAG.

 ### Tagging & Classification

 1. Analyzes generated stories against existing backlog